selfage/generator_cli/README.md

 The runtime lib is Google's standard client `@google-cloud/spanner`.
 Though you can handcraft SQL queries, this CLI helps you prepare params and parse output with type-safe interfaces.

 Examples can be found under `test_data/generator/spanner`.
-E.g., `$ geneage -d test_data/generator/spanner/query`, where `test_data/generator/spanner/query.json` is the input and `test_data/generator/spanner/query.ts` is the output.
+E.g., `$ geneage test_data/generator/spanner/query`, where `test_data/generator/spanner/query.json` is the input and `test_data/generator/spanner/query.ts` is the output.

 The SQL syntax is exactly the same as documented by Spanner.
 You only need to spell out the types of params and output columns.
 Unfortunately, it's not capable of validating the SQL syntax or making sure the types you spelled out are matching your database's definition.